Fire Risk Assessment Frequently Asked Questions

 The assessment must include any significant findings and any recommendations for improvement.

-The original FRA should be reviewed at regular intervals, at least annually, to ensure it remains “suitable and sufficient” in relation to the property.
+The original Fire Risk Assessment should be reviewed at regular intervals, at least annually, to ensure it remains “suitable and sufficient” in relation to the property.
 If there are any material changes to the property then the assessment must be reviewed.

 When comparing our assessments with others, please keep in mind that we do not compete on cost; we do not charge per sample; we do not charge for additional extras to our assessments.